-Creating a Linked Server with a Postgres Database
+Creating a Linked Server for a PostgreSQL Database

-In my previous post, I created a Link Server to another SQL Server instance This time, it’s a link to a Postgres database!
+In my previous post, I created a Linked Server to another SQL Server instance.
+This time, it’s a link to a Postgres database.
+I recommend checking out my other post for pre-requisite information including testing connectivity to the remote database server.

 Postgres Create New User